Changissnz/psycho_trigger/README.md

 Due to the low participation rate on this forum, this forum has been closed for an indefinite amount of time.

 2/8/22
-For clarification, the term "trigger" in this project refers to that in the link below. https://www.urbandictionary.com/define.php?term=Triggered
+For clarification, the term "trigger" in this project refers to that in the link: https://www.urbandictionary.com/define.php?term=Triggered

 ## more details